Frequently Asked Questions

 What is Ego States Therapy?

-Ego States Therapy is an approach that helps you understand and work with different parts of yourself.
-As humans, we all have parts of us that reflect different emotions, behaviors, or memories that show up in certain situations.
+As humans, we all have parts of us that reflect different emotions, behaviors, or experiences.
 For example, you might have an inner critic, a childlike part, or a nurturing part.
+Sometimes parts of us show up in ways that don’t align with how we want to live and feel present day.

-By identifying and connecting with these parts, we can work together to heal past wounds, resolve internal conflicts, and create a more balanced sense of self.
+By identifying, exploring and connecting with these parts, we can work together to heal past wounds, resolve internal conflicts, and create a more balanced sense of self.